Wireshark: An open-source forensic tool

 “Today we are at a defining moment in the evolution and growth of the Internet.
 Large-scale data breaches, uncertainties about the use of our data, cybercrime, surveillance and other online threats are eroding users’ trust…”

-To prevent these network-related attacks, it is necessary to know their origination point.
+It is necessary to know their origination point to prevent these network-related attacks.
 Packets traversing across networks, when seized, unveil their true signature This enables system administrators to take ownership and restore systems from damages caused by attackers.

-This article reviews Wireshark, which is a free and open source packet analyzer used to capture, analyze and filter packets.
+This article reviews Wireshark, a free and open-source packet analyzer used to capture, analyze and filter packets.
 This allows a systems administrator to unveil any potential attacks.